 Oct 16, 2014; Foxborough, MA, USA; New England Patriots quarterbackTom Brady

-(12) looks to pass against the New York Jets during the second half at Gillette Stadium.
-The New England Patriots defeated the New York Jets 27-25.
+(12) throws a pass against the New York Jets during the first quarter at Gillette Stadium.
 Mandatory Credit: David Butler II-USA TODAY Sports